attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_dc/README.md

 2. **Get the Device Capabilities information **

-    Once the application is authorized, retrieve the device information of the device by calling the AttApiClient.getDeviceInfo method.
+    Once the application is authorized, retrieve the device information of the device by calling the AttApiClient.DeviceCapabilities.getDeviceInfo method.

-        att.getDeviceInfo(onSuccess, onFailure);
+        AttApiClient.DeviceCapabilities.getDeviceInfo(onSuccess, onFailure);

         //callback for success response
         function onSuccess(response){